Woven Voices and The Gate

-The Woven Voices Prize is an open invitation to all migrant writers in the UK and Ireland to share outstanding new work for the stage.
+The Woven Voices Prize is an open invitation to all migrant writers in the UK to share outstanding new work for the stage.

 The aim of the prize is to celebrate and platform migrant writers, an underrepresented demographic on UK theatre stages.
-Around 17% of the UK population and 40% of London’s population were born outside the UK.
+Around 14% of the UK population and 37% of London’s population were born outside the UK.
 The Woven Voices Prize celebrates this rich source of creativity.
-It is a proclamation of a global, multicultural Britain and Ireland, and it opposes the ‘Little England’ mentality of isolationism.
+It is a proclamation of a global, multicultural Britain, and it opposes the ‘Little England’ mentality of isolationism.

 Eligibility

-The competition is open to those who primarily live and work in the UK or Ireland, who identify as a ‘migrant’.
+The competition is open to those who primarily live and work in the UK, who identify as a ‘migrant’.
 This is a sometimes fluid category.
 For the purposes of the competition, we draw on the Migrants in Theatre definition of ‘migrant’, available here.
 This includes those who:

 -

-do not hold a British or Irish passport but reside primarily in the UK or Ireland
+do not hold a British passport but reside primarily in the UK

 -

-have moved to the UK or Ireland after spending formative years abroad
+have moved to the UK after spending formative years abroad

 -

-have moved to the UK or Ireland as a child, is culturally British but is sometimes seen as a migrant or sees themselves as a migrant
+have moved to the UK as a child, are culturally British but are sometimes seen as a migrant or see themselves as a migrant

 -

-weren’t born in the UK or Ireland and have English as a second language
+weren’t born in the UK and have English as a second language

 -